AntiXeon/hARMful/docs/index.md

 ### Version 2.0 [Physics-based rendering]
 Blinn-Phong materials are deprecated and huge change in scene tree are made (tree of transforms instead of entities).
 This version adds instead a much more realistic rendering.
+This version is awaited for fall 2020.
+* Support of glTF/glb file formats
 * Support of PBR materials
 * Support of image-based lighting
 * Support of HDR
-* Parallax mapping
+* Better performances

 ### Version 2.1 [Lighting and shadows]
 It continues for graphics improvements with a much more realistic lighting.
 * Support of soft shadows (Screen Space Percentage-Closer Soft Shadows)
 * Point light shadows
 * Spot light and their shadows
-* Ground-truth ambient occlusion

 ### Version 2.2 [Transparency]
 Mainly oriented towards the integration of transparent materials and their related effects.